RalphAS/Pseudospectra.jl/docs/src/index.md

 *spectral portraits*, are the most prominent product of this package.

 ## Credit
-Pseudospectra.jl is essentially a translation of the acclaimed MATLAB-based EigTool ([homepage here](http://www.comlab.ox.ac.uk/pseudospectra/eigtool))
+Pseudospectra.jl is largely a translation of the acclaimed MATLAB-based EigTool ([homepage here](http://www.comlab.ox.ac.uk/pseudospectra/eigtool))

 ## References